HungerBoatz/SimplePongGame/README.md

 # SimplePongGame
 A simple pong game made by me using LÖVE2D Framework.

 ----------  HOW TO PLAY  ------------------
 For player 1:

-Press 'W' to move the paddle up
+Press 'W' to move the paddle up and
 Press 'S' to move the paddle down

 For player 2:

-Press "UP ARROW KEY" to move the paddle up
+Press "UP ARROW KEY" to move the paddle up and
 Press "DOWN ARROW KEY" to move the paddle down

 HAPPY PLAYING!